 How to apply

 Standard entry requirements apply.
-A typical offer is 280 UCAS points or successful completion of a Foundation Art and Design course or equivalent qualification.
+A typical offer is BCC at A-Level, DMM at BTEC.
 Students will be expected to have achieved GCSE English and Mathematics (or equivalent) at grade C or above.
 We welcome international applicants and encourage applications from those with a range of non-traditional educational or professional qualifications.

 If you are considering a change in career or if you are returning to education after time away, then we suggest you contact Admissions to book an advisory interview with the course leader so we can explore how best to support your study ambitions.